Rockman-Blue/SANS_HHC_2024/README.md

 # Intro

-This repository is my submission for the SANS Holiday Hack Challenge 2024 contest, which is graciously provided to the cybersecurity community by SANS and CounterHack.
+This repository is my submission for the SANS Holiday Hack Challenge 2024 contest, which is graciously provided to the cybersecurity community by SANS and Counter Hack.

 I have different folders for each phase of the challenge (Prologue, Act 1, Act 2, and Act 3).
 Within each folder is a separate markdown file for each challenge within that phase.